This post contains affiliate links.

 2-4 players | Age 8-11 | Grade 3-5

-The All About Fractions Learning CenterOpens in a new tab. is similar to the Fractions Learning Center kit because it’s fully equipped with self-checking question cards, a double sided game board, game pieces and Write-On/Wipe-Off visual learning guides.
+The All About Fractions Learning Center is similar to the Fractions Learning Center kit because it’s fully equipped with self-checking question cards, a double sided game board, game pieces and Write-On/Wipe-Off visual learning guides.
 These resource materials are neatly packaged in a Math Learning Centre pouch which can serve up to four students.

 Students can test their understanding of equivalent fractions and adding and subtracting fractions using the self-checking question cards.
 They can also use the cards and game board to challenge up to three classmates, which makes this learning center good for revising.